zopefoundation/plone.z3cform/README.txt

 * To re-use the same form in multiple views or viewlets
-* To use the ``IPageTemplate`` adapter lookup semantics from z3c.form to provide a different default or override template for the overall page layout, whilst retaining (or indeed customising independently) the default layout of the form.
+* To use the ``IPageTemplate`` adapter lookup semantics from z3c.form to provide a different default or override template for the overall page layout, while retaining (or indeed customising independently) the default layout of the form.

 When using the wrapper view, you do *not* need to ensure your requests are